 CITES Appendix II.
 CMS Appendix I & II.
 Raptors MOU Category 1.
 The species was put forward as a candidate for the CITES Review of Significant Trade in 2004 (CITES in litt.
 2004).
 It breeds in a number of protected areas within its extensive range.
 Road surveys in Uganda only recorded the species within protected areas (Pomeroy et al. 2015).
 Ecological research is ongoing, notably in Saudi Arabia (Newton and Shobrak 1993) and southern Africa (C. Murn in litt.
 2016).
 Following a workshop, a five-year international action plan for the species was published in 2005, with the aims of stabilising or increasing its populations, improving knowledge of its distribution, population size and trends and minimising the impact of human activities at key sites (Shimelis et al. 2005).
 It is covered by a Multi-species Action Plan (MsAP) for the conservation of African-Eurasian vultures (Botha et al. 2017).
 A comprehensive study of the species in Botswana was planned for 2007 (P. Hancock in litt.
-2006), and 221 chicks have been marked with patagial tags between 2006 and 2009 (Bridgeford 2009).
-In 2007, a survey began to establish the extent of diclofenac use for veterinary purposes in Tanzania (BirdLife International 2007), and in 2008 an awareness-raising campaign at a conference of the World Organisation for Animal Health in Senegal led to a resolution being adopted unanimously by more than 160 delegates to request Members to consider their national situation with the aim to seek measures to find solutions to the problems caused by the administration of diclofenac in livestock (Woodford et al. 2008).
-The Hawk Conservancy along with the Endangered Wildlife Trust are currently working on providing training and equipment for anti-poisoning teams so that field staff will have the skills and equipment to respond to neutralise poisoned carcasses (C. Murn in litt.
+2006), and 221 chicks were marked with patagial tags between 2006 and 2009 (Bridgeford 2009).
+In 2007, a survey began to establish the extent of diclofenac use for veterinary purposes in Tanzania (BirdLife International 2007), and in 2008 an awareness-raising campaign at a conference of the World Organisation for Animal Health in Senegal led to a resolution being adopted unanimously by more than 160 delegates to "request Members to consider their national situation with the aim to seek measures to find solutions to the problems caused by the administration of diclofenac in livestock" (Woodford et al. 2008).
+The Hawk Conservancy along with the Endangered Wildlife Trust are currently working on providing training and equipment for anti-poisoning teams so that field staff will have the skills and equipment to respond to and neutralise poisoned carcasses (C. Murn in litt.
 2016).
 In 2008 feeding stations were set up in the south of Egypt, at Shalatin, following the decline of vultures in the area (H. Ibrahim in litt.
 2016).
 The species is listed as locally Vulnerable in Namibia (Simmons and Brown 2015), Endangered in the Eskom Red Data Book of Birds of South Africa, Lesotho and Swaziland (Allan 2015), and Critically Endangered in the National red list for Uganda (WCS 2016).

 Conservation and Research Actions Proposed

 Organise coordinated surveys and monitoring throughout its range to clarify population size and decline rates.
 Conduct further ecological research (Brown 1986, Boshoff et al. 1997, Shobrak in press).
 Initiate awareness campaigns aimed at farmers, local communities, developers and ecotourists to reduce mortality from persecution, accidental poisoning and disturbance (Boshoff et al. 1997, Harrison et al. 1997, Barnes 2000, Shimelis et al. 2005, Shobrak 2011, Shobrak in press).
 There is potential for communal conservancies to raise awareness of vulture conservation in their constituencies in Namibia (Craig et al. 2018).
 Identify important nesting areas (Shimelis et al. 2005).
 Carry out research into the effects of nest disturbance (Shimelis et al. 2005) and nest loss (Murn in prep.).
 Improve awareness amongst utilities and NGOs of hazardous pylon designs and suitable measures to prevent collisions through training courses and literature such as posters and best practice manuals (Shimelis et al. 2005).
 Increase awareness amongst farmers of suitable reservoir and drinking trough modification methods (Shimelis et al. 2005).
 Enforce legislation concerned with incorrect use of poisons and pesticides (Shimelis et al. 2005).
 Carry out research into the impacts of different poisons across its range (Shimelis et al. 2005).
 Study the impact of the species on livestock numbers and share information with stakeholders (Shimelis et al. 2005).
 Enact legislation against the persecution of the species (Shimelis et al. 2005).
 Encourage vulture feeding sites and the abandonment of livestock carcasses from death by natural causes (Shimelis et al. 2005).

 Provide enforcement for existing nature reserves in West Africa and design of a new one in northern Mali (Thiollay 2006).
 In West Africa, determine the severity of accidental poisoning, hunting of the species for medicine and cultural reasons, hunting for food, and the threat from the development of powerlines (Rondeau and Thiollay 2004).
 Complete a vulture census for West Africa (Anderson 2005).
 Eliminate the veterinary use of diclofenac and other toxic drugs in Africa.
-A number of recommendations were produced at the 2012 Pan-Africa Vulture Summit (Botha et al. 2012, Ogada et al. 2016): 1) Regulate import, manufacture and sale of poisons; 2) Legislate and enforce measures to prosecute those involved in illegal killing and trade in vulture species; 3) Protect and effectively manage breeding sites; 4) Ensure new energy infrastructure is vulture-friendly and modify existing unsafe infrastructure; 5) Support activities to conserve vulture populations, including research and outreach activities.
+A number of recommendations were produced at the 2012 Pan-Africa Vulture Summit (Botha et al. 2012, Ogada et al. 2016): 1) Regulate import, manufacture and sale of poisons; 2) Legislate and enforce measures to prosecute those involved in illegal killing and trade in vulture species; 3) Protect and effectively manage breeding sites; 4) Ensure new energy infrastructure is "vulture-friendly" and modify existing unsafe infrastructure; 5) Support activities to conserve vulture populations, including research and outreach activities.
 For a comprehensive list of conservation and research actions needed, see Botha et al. (2017).

 Text account compilers